Alfresco/alfresco-ng2-components/docs/search.component.md

 ### Attach an input field to the search

-You can also attach your input field to the adf-search component via the trigger [searchAutocomplete]
+You can also attach your input field to the adf-search component via the trigger [searchAutocomplete] Yuo can do this by exporting the adf-search panel instance into a local template variable (here we called it "search"), and binding that variable to the input's searchAutocomplete property.

 ```html
 <input type="text" [searchAutocomplete]="search">